scala/scala3/docs/docs/internals/dotty-internals-1-notes.md

 Trees represent code written by the user (e.g. methods, classes, expressions).
 There are two kinds of trees: untyped and typed.

-Unlike other compilers (but like `scalac`), dotty doesn't use intermediate representations (IRs) during the compilation pipeline.
+Unlike other compilers (but like `scalac`), dotty doesn't use multiple intermediate representations (IRs) during the compilation pipeline.
 Instead, it uses trees for all phases.

 Dotty trees are immutable, so they can be shared.